tabithaurb/p2TabithaUrbanski/README.md

 With this current design it might be confusing to understand what the symbols mean, you may have to look them up.
 Also, the service inspection is confusing because I'm not sure what that does or is for at all

 ## Suggest the improvements to make on the control interface.
 Sketch your solution and justify your design decisions.
+I would put the warning lights all in the same area, instead of spread out everywhere.
+I would also add 0 mph to the speedometer, remove the service inspection and put the park symbol in the middle.